 To better connect fundamental science to climate change and sustainability transition challenges, the U.N.
 General Assembly declared 2022-2023 to be the U.N.
 International Year of Basic Sciences for Sustainable Development.
 The Summit is proposed as HFSPO and its partners’ contribution to the U.N.
 International Year of Basic Science for Sustainable Development (IYBSSD).

-Basic science remains one of the most creative, untapped wells of knowledge for mitigating and adapting to climate change.
-Disciplines such as molecular and developmental biology have enormous potential to contribute to helping people advance creative solutions that promote greater sustainability.
-Researchers in molecular life sciences can contribute to the understanding of the biology of climate change but also scientists in systems and cognitive neuroscience can provide vital knowledge in understanding human and societal behaviour in the transition to a low-carbon society and economy.
-Interdisciplinary approaches are especially important for these purposes, but what is currently missing is a holistic, integrative approach that connects the fragments in a meaningful way to better accelerate sustainable development transitions.
+Indeed, basic science remains one of the most creative, untapped wells of knowledge and solutions for mitigating and adapting to climate change.
+Disciplines such as molecular and developmental biology have enormous potential to help people advance creative solutions that promote greater sustainability.
+Likewise, scientists in neuroscience and cognitive sciences may be able to provide vital knowledge in understanding human and societal behavior in the transition to a low carbon society and economy.
+Interdisciplinary approaches are especially important for these purposes, but what is currently missing is a holistic integrative approach that connects the fragments in a meaningful way to accelerate sustainable development transitions.

-HFSP will partner with other leading organizations to make the fullest possible use of cross-cutting initiatives at the government level and with the global scientific community.
-The Science Summit will be held with the support of our partners, the French Ministry of Higher Education, Research and Innovation, the French National Agence for Research, the French National Council of Scientific Research, the French Academy of Sciences, the Institute Pasteur, the International Science Council, the European Molecular Biology Laboratory, UNESCO, and the U.N.
-International Year of Basic Sciences for Sustainable Development (IYBSSD).
+HFSP will partner with other leading organizations to present the High-level Summit and International Scientific Symposium to make the fullest possible use of cross-cutting initiatives at the government level and with the global scientific community.
+The Summit will be held under the distinguished patronage of President Emmanuel Macron and the two events will be organized by the French Government - Ministry of Higher Education and Research (MESR) and the International Human Frontier Science Program (HFSPO), in collaboration with UNESCO, UN Year of Basic Science for Sustainable Development (IYBSSD), the French Academy of Sciences, the Pasteur Institute, the National Research Agency (ANR), the International Science Council, the CNRS, EMBL and the ERC.